De Stijl (album): Release and reception

-Reception

-De Stijl earned positive reviews from critics, who noted its simplicity, and fusion of blues and "scuzzy garage rock".
-It was a sleeper hit, earning a following after the White Stripes began to grow popular outside of Detroit.
-NME included it on their "500 Greatest Albums of All Time" list in 2013.
+De Stijl earned positive reviews from critics, who noted its simplicity, and fusion of blues and "scuzzy garage rock."
 Heather Phares of AllMusic said that "As distinctive as it is diverse, De Stijl blends the Stripes' arty leanings with enough rock muscle to back up the band's ambitions."
-William Bowers of Pitchfork wrote that the album "contained thunderous, honky-soulful, lacerating pop at various stages of evolution".
-Jenny Eliscu of Rolling Stone called it "feisty and clever" and praised the drumming, guitar and vocal performances, stating that "like everything about the White Stripes, it [De Stijl] proves that you don't need bombast to make a blues explosion."
+William Bowers of Pitchfork wrote that the album "contained thunderous, honky-soulful, lacerating pop at various stages of evolution."
+Jenny Eliscu of Rolling Stone had seen The White Stripes open for Sleater-Kinney and asked the magazine to write a review of De Stijl.
+In her review, she called it "feisty and clever" and praised the drumming, guitar and vocal performances, stating that "like everything about the White Stripes, [De Stijl] proves that you don't need bombast to make a blues explosion."
+She later added them to the magazine's "10 Bands to Watch in 2001" article which contributed to a bidding war by major labels.
 Ann Powers of the New York Times described the album as "what many hip rock fans consider real music."

-De Stijl later appeared at number 38 on Billboard's Independent Albums chart in 2002, and is now considered a cult classic.
-The song "Why Can't You Be Nicer to Me?" appeared on The Simpsons in 2010, used in the episode "Judge Me Tender" from its twenty-first season.
-The song "Apple Blossom" was featured in the 2015 Quentin Tarantino film The Hateful Eight.
+De Stijl was a sleeper hit, earning a following after the White Stripes began to grow popular outside of Detroit and reaching number 38 on the Billboard Independent Albums chart in 2002.
+It has since been considered a cult classic.
+NME included it on their "500 Greatest Albums of All Time" list in 2013.
+The media's response strongly influenced the direction of White Blood Cells, leading Jack to move away from creating blues music on that album.